What Is Breast Cancer in Men?

 Inflammatory breast cancer

 Inflammatory breast cancer is an aggressive, but rare type of breast cancer.
 It makes the breast swollen, red, warm and tender rather than forming a lump.
 It can be mistaken for an infection of the breast.
 This is very rare in men.
-This cancer is discussed in detail in our document Inflammatory Breast Cancer.
+This cancer is discussed in detail in Inflammatory Breast Cancer.